MMHossaini/Flutter-Demo/README.md

-# app
+# Flutter Demo

+Fully working firebase Flutter app with authentication and CRUD.
+Instructions and tests are only done on Android at the moment, as I dont own a mac or iphone.
-Fully working firebase Flutty App with authentication and crud I am avaialble for business and knowledge sharing.
+I am avaialble for business and knowledge sharing.
 Hit me up

 ps: This code base is clean as and it gets cleaner by the day